RHIT-CSSE/csse332/labs/sched/index.md

 ## Part 2: Better data structures

-To solve the implementation problems with the xv6 scheduler, it is desirable for us to implement an O(1) scheduling data structure.
+To solve the implementation problems with the xv6 scheduler, it is desirable for us to implement an more efficient scheduling data structure.
 Feel free to implement your own from scratch if you feel up for it, but to help you out, we have provided you with our own custom implementation of a kernel linked list.
 Our implementation actually mirrors the one used in the Linux kernel.

 ### The list API